Working Sheepdog Demonstrations

 The Working Sheepdog Demonstrations at the Maryland Sheep & Wool Festival are always a crowd favorite.
 Festival audiences are amazed by the talent, skill, and ability of the handlers and their dogs.
 Come watch as they demonstrate their skills working in partnership to maneuver the sheep around the arena and through the obstacles.

-Assisting in the demonstrations this year is A.J.
-Hesketh-Tutton.
-A.J. was born in Winchester, England.
-She now lives here in the states and is training and competing with her own sheepdog.
-Welcome to the demo team, A.J.!
+Also assisting in the demonstrations this year is A J Hesketh-Tutton.
+A J was born in Winchester, England, but she now lives here in the states and is training and competing with her own sheepdog.

 For many years, Nancy Cox Starkey of Mt.
 Airy, Maryland, provided the commentary for the Working Sheepdog Demonstrations at the Festival.
 But again this year, she will be a featured performer working with her dogs in the demonstrations.
-Nancy has had Border Collies for over forty years, and she began training them for sheep work about twenty-five years ago.
+Nancy has had Border Collies most of her adult life, and she began training them for sheep work almost thirty years ago.
 With the help of her dogs, Nancy manages a large flock of Bluefaced Leicester sheep.
-Additionally, Nancy competes regularly with her dogs in sheepdog trials, and she and Mark often team up to perform working sheepdog demonstrations at other festivals and events.
+Additionally, Nancy competes regularly with her dogs in sheepdog trials and provides working sheepdog demonstrations at other festivals and events.